markbirbeck/docker-engine/README.md

 # docker-engine

-A Docker Engine API client for Node, driven by Docker's Swagger definition.
+A Docker Engine API client for Node, driven at run-time by Docker's Swagger definition.

 ## Why?